Backpacking Europe or headed to Rome on one of your vacations as an ILP volunteer? Here's how to see Rome in 2 days.

-Rome is one of my favorite cities in Europe.
-There is soooo much to love: Gelato, the Colosseum, cobble stone streets, the food, the Pantheon, Vatican City, the list can go on and on.
+Maybe the only problem with Rome is that there is so much to do ... but you can really see a lot if you plan out your days.
+Here's how I saw Rome in just two days — here is soooo much to love: Gelato, the Colosseum, cobble stone streets, the food, the Pantheon, Vatican City, the list can go on and on.
 So, how can you see everything in just two days?
 Well here is what I did.

-TIP: Keep in mind, that depending where your hotel is located, you might want to do these in a different order than what I recommend.
-So grab a tourist map and plot out your own route to this ancient and magical city.
+TIP: Depending where your hotel is located, you might want to do these in a different order than what I recommend.

 - Spanish Steps